-Three – Clark Gable was nominated three times for the Academy Award for Best Leading Actor.
-He won in 1934 for his performance in It Happened One Night.
+Three – Gable was nominated three times for the Academy Award for best leading actor.
+He won the Oscar in 1934 for his performance in It Happened One Night.
 His Oscar statue later sold at auction for more than $600,000 and the winning bidder, Steven Spielberg, donated it to the Academy of Motion Picture Arts and Sciences.
-Gable starred in three films that won the Academy Award for Best Picture – It Happened One Night (1934), Mutiny on the Bounty (1935) and Gone with the Wind (1939).
+Gable starred in three films that won the Academy Award for best picture – It Happened One Night (1934), Mutiny on the Bounty (1935) and Gone with the Wind (1939).

-Five – Clark Gable flew five combat missions during WWII as part of the U.S. Army Air Corps.
-His third wife, Carole Lombard, died in a plane crash returning from a trip to sell war bonds and was named America’s first female casualty of WWII.
-Shortly thereafter, Gable enlisted at age 40.
-He was stationed mostly in Great Britain and flew missions aboard a B-17, where he acted as a gunner/observer.
+Five – After Lombard died in a plane crash returning from a trip to sell war bonds and was named America's first female casualty of World War II, Gable enlisted at age 40.
+He was stationed mostly in Great Britain and flew five combat missions aboard a B-17 as a gunner/observer.
 Adolf Hitler knew of his enlistment and offered a sizeable reward for any soldier who could capture him alive.
 By the time he completed his service, Gable had earned an Air Medal and the Distinguished Flying Cross.
 His discharge papers were signed by one Captain Reagan, who would later be better known by a different title – President Ronald Reagan.

 Six – Gable made six movies with Jean Harlow, the earliest of his serial leading lady collaborators, beginning with 1932's Red Dust.
 Harlow died of kidney failure during production of their last movie together, Saratoga, in 1937.

-Nine – Clark Gable’s first starring role didn’t occur until his ninth movie (discounting those where he appeared only as an extra), Sporting Blood (1931).
+Nine – Gable's first starring role came in his ninth movie (discounting those where he appeared only as an extra), 1931's Sporting Blood.
 The film is based on a true-life event surrounding a race horse scam by the same racketeer responsible for the 1919 World Series Black Sox Scandal.